Kansas Child Support Laws: Guidelines and Calculations

-Kansas does not provide an official state calculator.
-However, you can access fillable worksheets and the current guidelines from the Kansas Courts Child Support Guidelines page.
+Kansas does not provide an official online child support calculator.
+Parents must use the fillable worksheets published by the Kansas Courts to calculate support manually.
+You can access the current guidelines and worksheets from the Kansas Courts Child Support Guidelines page.

 Key Resources

-Kansas starts with gross income and makes specific adjustments to arrive at “child support income.”
+Kansas starts with gross income from all sources and then makes specific adjustments to arrive at Domestic Child Support Income (DCSI).

 - Wages, salary, and tips